 How to Describe Results of Working with AI Without Fabricated Cases and Metrics

-When it comes to using AI tools in work, there's a temptation to describe results as convincingly as possible.
-"Productivity doubled," "task time reduced by 40%," "material quality noticeably improved" — such phrasing sounds weighty.
-The problem is that often there's no concrete measurement behind them: no methodology, no baseline for comparison, no verified case.
+When it comes to describing the use of AI tools in work, there is a temptation to present results as convincingly as possible.
+“Productivity doubled,” “task time reduced by 40%,” “material quality noticeably improved”—such phrases sound weighty.
+The problem is that they often lack specific measurement: no methodology, no baseline for comparison, no verified case study.

-This article provides a practical approach to describing real results of working with AI: honestly, without fabricated metrics, but with specific observations that the reader can apply.
+This article offers a practical approach to describing real results of working with AI: honestly, without fabricated metrics, but with concrete observations that the reader can apply.

 Why Fabricated Cases Do More Harm Than Good

-An unverified case is a claim about a result without evidence.
-An author who writes "the client saved 60 hours a month thanks to AI" should have: a specific client with consent to publish, measurable baseline data (how many hours were spent before), a transparent calculation methodology, and a reproducible process.
+An unconfirmed case study is a claim about a result without supporting evidence.
+An author who writes “a client saved 60 hours per month thanks to AI” must have: a specific client with consent to publish, measurable baseline data (how many hours were spent before), a transparent calculation methodology, and a reproducible process.

-If none of this exists and the figure is pulled "out of thin air" or "for example," that's exactly what professionals call a fabricated case.
-Such materials are easily debunked, and debunking damages the reputation of the author and the platform.
+If none of this exists and the number is pulled “out of thin air” or “for example,” that is exactly what professionals call a fabricated case study.
+Such materials are easily exposed, and exposure damages the reputation of both the author and the platform.

-Beyond reputation risk, fabricated cases create false expectations for the reader.
-A user who reads that "you can do the work twice as fast" comes to the tool with a specific expectation — and, not getting the promised result, becomes disappointed.
+Beyond reputational risk, fabricated case studies create false expectations in readers.
+A user who reads that “you can work twice as fast” comes to the tool with a specific expectation—and, not getting the promised result, becomes disappointed.

 What Can Be Described Honestly: Observations Instead of Metrics

-The good news: for a useful article about AI, you don't need verified metrics.
-Honest observations are sufficient — they are informative and reproducible.
+The good news is that you don’t need verified metrics to create useful content about AI.
+Honest observations are enough—they are informative and reproducible.

-Here are a few formats that work without fabricated data.
+Here are several formats that work without fabricated data.

 Process description.
-Instead of "time on task was reduced," write "to prepare the first draft, I send a query to the model, get a structure, and supplement it myself."
+Instead of “task time was reduced,” write “to prepare the first draft, I send a query to the model, get a structure, and supplement it myself.”
 This describes a real workflow that the reader can try.

 Specific query examples.
-"I asked the model to compose a list of interview questions on topic X and got 15 options, of which 8 were useful" — this is an honest observation.
-It doesn't promise the same result for the reader but shows how the tool is used.
+“I asked the model to compile a list of interview questions on topic X and got 15 options, of which 8 turned out useful”—this is an honest observation.
+It doesn’t promise the same result for the reader, but shows how the tool is used.

 Structure of an Honest Article About Results of Working with AI

-If you're writing an article, post, or report about how you use AI tools, here's a structure that allows you to describe your experience honestly.
+If you are writing an article, post, or report about how you use AI tools, here is a structure that allows you to describe your experience honestly.

 1. Task Context